 There are significant differences between these two courses.
 Let’s have a look at them.

 - Entry barrier: NCFM has no entry barrier.
-It is one of the toughest exams to clear as it goes in depth and students need to learn and study a lot to clear all the modules, but still this course can be done by anyone who has keen interest in capital and financial market.
-But if you want to sit for CPA and get certified, you need to complete 150 hours credit hours.
+It is one of the toughest exams to clear as it goes in-depth and students need to learn and study a lot to clear all the modules, but still, this course can be done by anyone who has a keen interest in the capital and financial market.
+But if you want to sit for CPA and get certified, you need to complete 150 hours of credit hours.
 And even if you clear the exam of CPA you will not get the license.
 You need to handle the licensing procedure separately.

-- Approach: The main focus of NCFM is to cover and educate students about capital and financial market.
+- Approach: The main focus of NCFM is to cover and educate students about the capital and financial market.
 From a novice to an expert trader, anyone can do this course and learn the basics as well as the advanced levels module.
-Thus it has more relevance with the way financial market works and it’s not just theory questions.
+Thus it has more relevance with the way the financial market works and it’s not just theoretical questions.
 Whereas CPA is more comprehensive in its approach.
 It teaches public accounting along with business skills.
-But it lacks the practical approach like NCFM.
+But it lacks a practical approach like NCFM.

-- International Repute: NCFM is a course which is recognized nationally.
-The modules and the curriculums of NCFM have more relevance with Indian financial market and thus it has only national repute.
+- International Repute: NCFM is a course that is recognized nationally.
+The modules and the curriculums of NCFM have more relevance with the Indian financial market and thus it has only national repute.
 Whereas NCFM is a global certification.
-Even if CPA is more prevalent in USA, it has a base of students from all over the world including India.
+Even if a CPA is more prevalent in the USA, it has a base of students from all over the world including India.

 - Flexibility: NCFM is one of the best courses in terms of flexibility.
-If you want to complete NCFM curriculum, you need to study on your own, give exam on your own and you can choose the time, date and place of exam.
+If you want to complete an NCFM curriculum, you need to study on your own, give an exam on your own and you can choose the time, date and place of the exam.
 Can you imagine any other course which offers this sort of flexibility?
-NCFM not only offers online testing opportunities, it also helps students to avail the exam via internet and at their own convenience.
-Whereas CPA is not as flexible as NCFM.
+NCFM not only offers online testing opportunities, but it also helps students to avail of the exam via the internet and at their own convenience.
+Whereas the CPA is not as flexible as NCFM.

 Why pursue NCFM?

-- The first reason to pursue NCFM is because it’s so flexible that anybody can do it.
-All you need to have is an expertise over the subject and willingness to clear the exam in one go.
+- The first reason to pursue NCFM is that it’s so flexible that anybody can do it.
+All you need to have is expertise over the subject and willingness to clear the exam in one go.